The Path of Life

 And Samual was born for just that time!
 There was a critical lack in the priesthood because the current priest, Eli, had two priest sons, Hophni and Phinehas, who did evil in the sight of the Lord.
 Samuel became the priest to replace them, going on to become one of the great prophets of the Old Testament.
 This account reveals the deeper truth here about God’s investment in birthing children at His specific timing and for His purposes.

-There’s another Old Testament wife who was unhappily childless.
+In God’s waiting room, we learn many a reluctant lesson, as did Rachel, the beloved wife of Jacob.
 Rachel was barren, longing to have a child with Jacob.
-She stands by, heartbroken and jealous, as her sister Leah, Jacob’s other wife and her older sister produces four sons, Reuben, Simeon, Levi, and Judah.
-Once again, Rachel is the wife Jacob loved while Leah was forced upon Jacob first through deception by Rachel’s father.
+She stands by, heartbroken and jealous, as her sister Leah, Jacob’s other wife and her older sister, produces four sons, Reuben, Simeon, Levi, and Judah.
+Rachel is the wife Jacob loved, while Leah was forced upon Jacob first through deception by Rachel’s father.
+Yet she remained childless until the last few years of her life.

 “Now when Rachel saw that she [still] had not borne Jacob any children, she became jealous of her sister; and she said to Jacob, ‘Give me children, or else I am going to die.’
 Then Jacob’s anger burned against Rachel, and he said, ‘Am I in the place of God, who has withheld from you the fruit of the womb?’”
 Genesis 30:1-2 KJV

 Rachel had been waiting and waiting to have a child with Jacob, to no avail.
 Over time, she became increasingly bitter and jealous, searching for someone to blame.
 There was Jacob, her husband, who became the target of her anger and despair.
 Is this possibly the first appearance of the blame the husband way of coping when we wives are unhappy?
+Rachel proves not to be one to keep quiet about her troubles like Hannah.

 How often might Jacob have heard about Rachel’s unhappiness!
-Rachel proves not to be one to keep quiet about her troubles like Hannah.

-Jacob likely responded many times before to Rachel’s concerns and complaints, doing his best to comfort with compassion.
+Jacob likely responded many times before to Rachel’s concerns and complaints, doing his best to comfort her with compassion.
 He longed to fix the issue because he so loved Rachel and desired her happiness, but he knew only God could change this.
-This time, Jacob exploded with frustration and anger at Rachel when she blamed him for God’s decisions.
-Jacob’s angry frustration is not an uncommon response from a loving husband who feels helpless when his wife is most unhappy—and making him most unhappy in dwelling with her!
+Finally, Jacob exploded with frustration and anger at Rachel when she blamed him for God’s decisions.

+Jacob’s angry response is not uncommon from a loving husband who feels helpless when his wife is most unhappy, and making him most unhappy in dwelling with her!
 Jacob knew it was up to God if she was to bear a child, not him.
-God is the one who had closed up her womb for years.
+God is the One who had closed up her womb for years.
 Jacob dearly loved Rachel, who was the wife of his heart, and yet he could not give her what she most wanted.

 What Jacob said to Rachel was truthful, though not comforting, and one would hope that Rachel would surrender to God about it.
 But she does not.
 Rachel takes matters into her own hands by devising a plan to give Jacob her maid, Bilhah, to produce children.
 Bilhah birthed sons, Dan and Naphtali, on Rachel’s behalf.
 And do you think God was surprised and unprepared for this?
-All was a part of God’s plan to birth twelve sons to Jacob who would become the twelve tribes of Israel.
-Meanwhile, Leah and both of their maids had 10 sons for Jacob.
+All was a part of God’s plan to birth twelve sons to Jacob, who would become the twelve tribes of Israel.

-Is it surprising that Rachel’s actions again stirs up the competition in her sister, Leah.
-Leah was older, recorded as being past her childbearing years, when she saw Rachel producing two sons through her maid.
+Leah and both of their maids had ten sons for Jacob.
+Is it surprising that Rachel’s decision to have Jacob impregnate her maid again stirred up the competition in her sister, Leah?
+Leah was older, past her childbearing years, when she saw Rachel producing two sons through her maid.
 She couldn’t have that, so she got her maid, Zilpah, to produce two more sons for Jacob: Gad and Asher.
-Amazinglly, Leah herself miraculously conceived later ifter bartering with Rachel for another night with Jacob.
-Leah produced two more sons, Issachar and Zebulun.

-Finally, in God’s timing and to fulfill His plans for Jacob’s sons, Rachel has her sons, Joseph and Benjamin.
-Rachel sadly had a short time with her two sons, dying in childbirth when Benjamin was born.
-In these very human relationships became the foundation of God’s chosen people through the twelve tribes of Israel (Jacob’s new name).
-These men and women all fulfilled a destiny in God.
+These very human relationships became the foundation of God’s chosen people through the twelve tribes of Israel, Jacob’s new name.
+Though imperfect, all fulfilled a destiny in God.
 Each was a child of promise and God’s idea, yet at least half of the sons of Jacob were conceived as part of the ongoing competition between these two women!
+And Leah, the despised wife, was the one in the lineage of Jesus, through her son, Judah.

 We are most thankful that polygamy is no longer God’s way, but many of us 21st-century women can identify with the pain of childlessness.
-We can relate to feelings of resentment and competition with other women who seem to easily have children.
-We may struggle particularly as we watch women who do not want children or are ill-equipped to care for them, seem to easily give birth.
-I
+We relate to feelings of envy, resentment, and competition with other women who seem to easily have children.
+We may struggle particularly as we watch women who do not want children or are ill-equipped to care for them seem to easily give birth.
+Infertility is common in our era, causing much grief and pain in people who so long to have a child.

-Infertility is common in our era, causing much grief and pain in people who so long to be to have a child.
-This issue costs many a relationship as the way to having a child is sought.
+This issue costs many a relationship as the path to having a child is sought.
 Perhaps we haven’t seen it in ourselves, but surely we can see it in the women around us – at home with our relatives, at work, fellowshiping with our Christian sisters.
 Strife and jealousy are hard to resist when another woman seems so easily to have what we so acutely desire.

 Perhaps we do not jealously wish that they do not have their blessings, but we still envy their blessings.
-We continue to grieve in our hearts that this blessing of conceiving a child has not been allowed for us.
+We continue to grieve in our hearts that this privilege of conceiving a child has not been allowed for us.
 Mother’s Day becomes very painful for those who want to be parents but are not.
 God knows.

 “There are three things that are never satisfied—no, four that never say, ‘Enough!’: the grave, the barren womb, the thirsty desert, the blazing fire.”
 Proverbs 30:15b-16 NLT

 Neither are at peace with their lack of children nor God’s timing in addressing their passionate desire to be a mother.
-Even though we don’t have a polygamous society, this all-too-human behavior is still with us.It is displayed within our Christian families and communities, causing harm and discord, robbing us and others of peace.
+This tis displayed within our Christian families and communities, causing harm and discord, robbing us and others of peace.
 Envy and jealousy are devouring emotions that can literally eat us up.
 When these draining emotions are allowed in the hearts of believers, they add turmoil and unhappiness to individuals and to family relationships.

 Holding on to them eventually develops a root bitterness, which Paul tells us defiles many:

 “Pursue peace with everyone, as well as holiness, without which no one will see the Lord.
 See to it that no one falls short of the grace of God and that no root of bitterness springs up to cause trouble and defile many.”
 Hebrews 12:14-15 BSB

 It takes God for us to truly rejoice in another’s blessings when we are seemingly deprived of the same.
-Rachel and Hannah were both beloved by their husbands and favored by God but remained barren for many years.
-Clearly, this blessing being denied for so long was not because Rachel and Hannah were unlovedby God, though Rachel may have felt that way.
+Rachel and Hannah were both beloved by their husbands and favored by God, but remained barren for many years.
+Clearly, this blessing being denied for so long was not because Rachel and Hannah were unloved by God, though Rachel may have felt that way.
 When we do not get what we want in life, it can be easy to slip into the lie that God does not love us enough to give what seems to be provided so easily to others.

-most thankful for our present-day choices in the path to parenthood when unable to conceive.
+Thankfully, there are now many options for becoming parents when unable to conceive.
 Those directed in these paths can testify, however, that the path to parenthood remains a difficult waiting game while waiting for a precious child to be gifted to them.
+Many a happy child is being raised by people who did not literally bring them into the world, children for whom tragedy and trauma have deprived them of being raised by a birth parent.

-Siblings, aunts and uncles, close friends or neighbors may take on a child to raise when the biological parent(s) are unable or unwilling to do it.
-Children benefit from the love and care that they so wondrously provide, having a family when they, through no fault of theirs, did not have this most essential blessing.
-God does this now in many ways.
+Most options are not easy paths, but there are in vitro fertilization, fertility drugs, foster care, or adoption.
+Siblings, aunts and uncles, close friends, or neighbors may take on a child to raise when the biological parent(s) are unable or unwilling to do it.
+Children benefit from the love and care that they so wondrously provide, having a family when they, through no fault of theirs, do not have this most essential blessing.

 "He maketh the barren woman to keep house, and to be a joyful mother of children.
 Praise ye the Lord."
 Psalm 113:9 KJV